Kylie Jenner Gives Fans An Eyeful Of Cleavage While Clad In Semi-Sheer Gucci Bra

 Each of its cups was adorned with the Gucci logo in black rhinestone, which gave the bra an incredibly sexy vibe.
 The cups were surrounded by scalloped fabric, and its thin straps were tight on Jenner’s shoulders.
 Meanwhile, the garment also had a tan band that stretched across her ribs and also had the Gucci logo on it.
 A tease of her trim tummy was also on display in the image.

 The second sexy shot can be seen here.
-In her caption, Jenner told fans that it was “too good had to do a double-take.”
-She posed in the same sizzling black bra, but that time, Jenner put both hands near her ears.
-The mother of one did not add any accessories to her skin-baring look, but she debuted a platinum-blond hairstyle.
-Jenner was also done up in her usual application of glam, which appeared to include defined brows, winged eyeliner, false lashes, blush, and lipliner and lipstick, likely from her collection.
+In her caption, Jenner told fans that it was “too good” and she “had to do a double-take.”
+She was pictured in the same sizzling black bra but altered her pose by putting both hands near her ears.
+The mother-of-one did not add any accessories to her skin-baring look, but she debuted a platinum blond hairstyle.
+Jenner was also done up in her usual application of glam, which appeared to include defined brows, winged eyeliner, false lashes, blush, lipliner, and lipstick.

 The posts have already generated 10 million and 5 million likes, respectively, and thousands of comments.